alexboia/WP-Trip-Summary/README.txt

 First officially distributed version.

 == Upgrade Notice ==

+= 0.2.5 =
+Upgrade to this version for additional features and improved plug-in stability

 = 0.2.4 =
 Upgrade to this version for additional features (including block editor integration) and improved plug-in stability